NelisW/my3D-Trium/building/Trium-build.md

 - Small regular pliers.
 - Set of flat and Philip screwdrivers.
 - Pencil-style craft knife.
+- A magnifying glass, and/or a ([low magnification](https://www.amazon.co.uk/d/Magnifying-Glasses/Carson-LumiLoupe-Power-Stand-Magnifier/B000CAHCQS/ref=sr_1_5?s=officeproduct&ie=UTF8&qid=1486890963&sr=1-5&keywords=loupe)) 10X [loupe](https://en.wikipedia.org/wiki/Loupe)(jeweller's eyepiece)   to inspect the PCBs and other parts - and your subsequent print quality.
+- A toothbrush to brush loosened away debris when cleaning solder bridges from  PCBs.
 - Hand drill and drill bits - only used a few times.
 - Optional but highly recommended!: a multimeter that can measure AC volts, DC volts, resistance, and possible temperature with a thermocouple.
 - Optional: Cutting board or other work surface (don't work on your Oak or Rhodesian Teak dining table).